 NotificationGroup to create notifications.

-Please see the following two paragraphs for setup, depending on the target platform version.
+Please see the following steps for setup, depending on the target platform version.

 com.intellij.notificationGroup extension point.
 Use